JoshuaOhYQ/ETC2073/docs/Control_Flow.md

 !!! notes

+Here is the general definition for the logical operators **OR, AND, NOT**:

     | **Operator**     | **Description**                          |
     | ----------- | ------------------------------------ |
     | OR           | at least one condition must be True  |